-Reckless marketing campaigns will give the wrong impression about your brand to customers and employees alike.
+Reckless marketing campaigns give the wrong impression about your brand to customers and employees alike.
 It's tempting to kick the hype machine into overdrive whenever you roll out a new product or service.
-But, bigger isn't always better.
+But bigger isn't always better.
 If your marketing veers into uncharted territory by making promises your business can't keep, the road back to restoring brand integrity can be long and treacherous.

 5. Maintain a consistent moral code

 Doing the right thing for the right reasons is not an antiquated virtue.
 Businesses who play dirty often end up looking dirty in the eyes of the customers they want to attract.

 Understanding which values your customers cherish is essential.
 Take enough time to learn what those values meanwhile you're conducting market research.
 Then, take it a step further and weave those values into the fabric of your brand.